tiprankstipranks

 Freight and charterhire rates for drybulk carriers could decrease in the future, which may adversely affect our earnings.

-A prolonged downturn in the drybulk charter market, from which we derive the large majority of our revenues, has been volatile over the past five years.
-There can be no assurance that the drybulk charter market will not experience future downturns.
+A prolonged downturn in the drybulk charter market, from which we derive the large majority of our revenues, has been historically volatile.
+The drybulk charter market could experience future downturns.
 Shipping capacity supply and demand strongly influences freight rates.
 Factors that influence demand include demand for and production of drybulk products; global and regional economic and political conditions, including developments in international trade, fluctuations in industrial and agricultural production and armed conflicts; the distance drybulk cargo is to be moved by sea; environmental and other regulatory developments; events impacting production of the commodities that we carry; and changes in seaborne and other transportation patterns.
 These factors, in turn, may be affected by changes in climate, which may include changes in sea level and adverse weather events.
-Factors that influence the supply of vessel capacity include the number of newbuilding deliveries; port and canal congestion; scrapping of older vessels; vessel casualties; conversion of vessels to other uses; the number of vessels out of service (laid-up, drydocked, awaiting repairs or otherwise not available for hire); and environmental concerns and regulations.
+Factors that influence the supply of vessel capacity include the number of newbuilding orders and subsequent deliveries; shipyard capacity; port and canal congestion; scrapping of older vessels; vessel casualties; conversion of vessels to other uses; the number of vessels out of service (laid-up, drydocked, awaiting repairs or otherwise not available for hire); and environmental concerns and regulations.
 In addition to prevailing and anticipated freight rates, factors that affect the rate of newbuilding, scrapping and laying-up include newbuilding prices, secondhand vessel values in relation to scrap prices, costs of fuel and other operating costs, costs associated with classification society surveys, normal maintenance and insurance coverage, the efficiency and age profile of the existing fleet in the market and government and industry regulation of maritime transportation practices, particularly environmental protection laws and regulations.
 Adverse economic, political, social or other developments, including a change in worldwide fleet capacity, could have a material adverse effect on our business, results of operations, cash flows, financial condition, ability to pay dividends, and ability to continue as a going concern.
 Although vessel supply growth rates have slowed in recent years, if the supply of newbuilding vessels outpaces the demand for vessels, it could negatively impact freight rates and charterhire rates.
 If market conditions deteriorate following our vessels' current employment, we may not be able to employ our vessels at profitable rates or at all.
 The occurrence of these events could have a material adverse effect on our business, results of operations, cash flows, financial condition, ability to pay dividends, and ability to continue as a going concern.
-In 2025, drybulk commodity demand growth may ease relative to 2024 levels, whereas vessel supply growth is expected to remain at a similar level to 2024.

 Legal & Regulatory